Burning of Edinburgh: Aftermath

 News spread quickly throughout Europe, though Nicholas Wotton at Speyer had to show the importance of Edinburgh as the capital of Scotland using the chronicles of Hector Boece and John Mair.
 However, apart from the physical destruction, a recent historian of the conflict Marcus Merriman concluded that the army, "really did little of any long-term effect."

+After the English army left Scotland, Arran's regency was challenged at a council meeting in Stirling on 29 May 1544, and for a time Mary of Guise was acknowledged as Regent by her allies.
+She began to mint four penny bawbees at Stirling with her insignia.
+Arran and Guise held rival parliaments in November, but she was forced to concede her claim to the regency to Arran.

 Although Edinburgh was not again threatened by the war, rebuilding was a slow process.
 New buildings were built on the exact site of their predecessors.
 Tenure of the Edinburgh lands was complex with numbers of owners claiming incomes from sub-divided buildings, with some portions 'mortified' to the chaplains of altars.
 At the end of the war, in September 1551 and February 1552 Parliament laid down guidelines for sharing the burden of costs for re-building the burnt lands and tenements "brint be the auld inimies of Ingland."

 Hertford's knights and captains

 Hertford, as the King's lieutenant knighted the men listed below.
 The names of his captains are recorded in pay-books and muster lists preserved at Longleat House.
 A book of 'conduct money' notes where the captains came from, e.g., Hugh Chomley from Cholmondeley, Cheshire with 100 men, paid for travelling 130 miles to Edinburgh and back, William Norris from Liverpool, John Markham from Cottham near Retford, Nottinghamshire.Knighted on Sunday, 11 May, at Leith;

 Knighted on Tuesday, 13 May, at Leith;

 Knighted on Sunday, 18 May, at Butterdean near Coldingham, (called Kilspindie Castle);